 If you're in Central Ohio, I'm happy to share my research (I even organized it all into a 2020 Summer Camp Guide because my personal spreadsheet looks like a hot mess.)
 I also polled some veteran camp families for a list of places to start this search in case you want to add to the guide or you live outside Central Ohio:

 - Search on your community/school Facebook pages and groups.
 Type “camp” in the page/group’s search to see if a thread exists.
 If not, pose the question yourself.
 Other local moms are your #1 research for good camps in your area.

 Our school district hosts a camp "fair" each year where camps set up booths.
-We learned about Camp Wyandot, and he went for a three-night camp.
+We learned about Camp Wyandot, and my son went for a three-night camp.

-- Google “camp” along with your city name and a topic of interest like “outdoors” or “sailing” and see what comes up and follow a few rabbit holes to camp websites.
+- Google “camp” along with your city name and a topic of interest like “outdoors” or “sailing.”
+See what comes up and follow a few rabbit holes to camp websites.

 - Other local camp sources: your school district, park systems, YMCAs, churches, 4-H groups, boy/girl scout groups, zoos, museums, colleges and universities, farms, local youth boosters, local metro parks, cultural centers, theaters, places that host youth classes like gymnastics, dance, rock climbing, parkour/ninja warrior, STEM camps/coding camps, horseback riding, sailing, YMCA, outdoors camps, local universities, local sports teams